 Common practice for maximum hours in one shift tends to be 16 hours.
-Bectu recommends a 13 hours maximum shift in order to take into account your 11-hour break between shifts, but also in regards to health and safety/wellbeing.
+Bectu would like to recommend 13 hours max in order to take into account your 11-hour break between shifts, but also in regards to health and safety/wellbeing.